MVladislav/ansible-cis-ubuntu-2204/README.md

   - to also check in subfiles under '/etc/sudoers.d/'
 - rules under '5.4', should be more tested
   - example for 'cis_ubuntu2204_rule_5_4_2' wich fail to use password after performed
+  - seams error found, but need tests, CIS pdf define success=1 but default value in ubuntu is success=2

 ## Requirements